Zillowe FoundationZillowe Documentation

 ParameterTypeDescription

 source&strThe identifier for the package to install.
-This can be a package name (e.g. "hello"), a path to a local .pkg.yaml file, or a URL to a package definition.
+This can be a package name (e.g. "hello"), a path to a local .pkg.lua file, or a URL to a package definition.

 modeInstallModeAn enum that specifies the preferred installation method.